asyrul21/reso-ui/README.md

-# Reso UI (Beta/Pre-release)
+# Reso UI

-Home to reusable react components to Reso Applications.
+Home to reusable React components to Reso Applications.

 For more information, please see our [Storybook instance](http://reso-ui-storybook.s3-website-ap-southeast-1.amazonaws.com/).